 The DCE will maintain site folders for all active clinical sites.
 Each site folder will contain: Clinical experience Agreement (contract), copy of current professional Liability Insurance certificate, records of communication with site, previous student clinical site evaluations, specific clinical site requirements for students, and all other correspondence between the University and the clinical site.
 All active clinical sites are logged into a database by the DCE and PT Department Administrative Assistant, which is used to track CCCE contact information and contract initiation and expiration dates.
 The database is reviewed prior to each semester for contracts which require updates.
 On an annual basis, all clinical site files are individually reviewed and the database is updated accordingly.
 Contracts which are within 3 months of expiring are updated according to the type of contract (university-generated or facility-generated).
-Clinical sites that utilize facility-generated contracts are contacted to begin the contract renewal process.
-Sites which utilize university-generated contracts are sent new contracts to review and sign.
+Clinical sites that utilize facility-generated contracts are sent new contracts to review and sign.
 As a compliment to the ongoing clinical site database, APTA CSIF Web will be utilized with the ultimate goal of having all clinical sites update their information online annually.